The Stackelberg Minimum Spanning Tree Game on Planar and Bounded-Treewidth Graphs: Conclusion and Open Problems

+To our knowledge, our algorithms are the first examples of a bilevel pricing problem solved by dynamic programming on a graph decomposition tree.
+Several interesting problems are left open.

-Although the problem is polynomial for every constant value of $\omega$, it is unclear whether there exists a fixed-parameter algorithm of complexity $O(f(\omega) n^c)$ for an arbitrary (possibly large) function $f$ of $\omega$ and a constant $c$.
+We proved that the problem can be solved in polynomial time for every constant value of the treewidth $t$.
+However, it is unclear whether there exists a fixed-parameter algorithm of complexity $O(f(t) n^c)$ for an arbitrary (possibly large) function $f$ of $t$ and a constant $c$.
 In fact, we conjecture that under reasonable complexity-theoretic assumptions, such an algorithm does not exist.

+We believe that our results provide insights into the structure of the problem, and could be a stepping stone toward a polynomial-time approximation scheme for planar graphs.
+Also, the proposed techniques could be useful in the design of dynamic programming algorithms for other important pricing problems in graphs, including pricing problems with many followers~\cite{BHK08,GLSU09-journal}, and Stackelberg problems involving shortest paths~\cite{RSM05,BCKLN10} or shortest path trees~\cite{BGPW08}.